felipe-andersen/felipe-andersen/Readme.md

    * :soon: Web and mobile developer.
-I love starting new projects, collaborating with open-source projects and creating documentation
+I love starting new projects, collaborating <br> with open-source projects and creating documentation

    * ⚡ Participating in <a href="https://rocketseat.com.br/">RocketSeat</a> botcamp [React Native specialization]

    * :construction: Working on a <a href="https://github.com/felipe-pazam/Projeto-Terramade">personal project</a>

-   * :sparkles:  I also <a href"https://github.com/felipe-pazam/E-learning">teach</a> what I learn through illustrative content
+   * :sparkles:  I also teach what I learn through <a href="https://github.com/felipe-pazam/E-learning">illustrative content </a>

    * 📫 Send me an e-mail